codecrafters-io/build-your-own-redis/stage_descriptions/lists-07-fv6.md

 ### The `LLEN` Command

-The [`LLEN`](https://redis.io/docs/latest/commands/llen/) command is used to get the number of elements in a list.
-This number is returned as a [RESP integer](https://redis.io/docs/latest/develop/reference/protocol-spec/#integers).
+The [`LLEN`](https://redis.io/docs/latest/commands/llen/) command returns the number of elements in a list as a [RESP integer](https://redis.io/docs/latest/develop/reference/protocol-spec/#integers).

 For example: